automationcloud/autopilot/README.md

 ### Building worker Docker image locally

 Docker requires `NPM_TOKEN` environment variable in order to build with private dependencies.

-Here's an example of setting this up:

-- Log in to npm
-- Go to Profile > Tokens
-- Create new token
-- Copy it
-- Open `~/.profile`
-- Add `NPM_TOKEN=<token from your clipboard>`
-- source `~/.profile`
-- `npm run worker:build-image` should now build successfully

 ## Contribution Guidelines